Cryolophosaurus: Description

 Cryolophosaurus was a large, well-built theropod, one of the largest of its time.
 The holotype specimen is estimated to have reached 6–7 m long and weighed 350–465 kg.
 In 2016 Molina-Pérez and Larramendi gave a larger estimation of 7.7 meters (25.3 ft) and 780 kg (1,720 lb).
 Some researchers noted that the holotype individual probably represents a sub-adult, so adults could have been larger.
 Despite having slender proportions, Cryolophosaurus is one of the largest known Early Jurassic theropods.

 The holotype FMNH PR1821 is the only fully described specimen of Cryolophosaurus.
-The specimen consists of an incomplete skull and mandibles lacking most of their front half; nine maxillary teeth; a fragmentary sixth cervical centrum; cervical vertebrae 7-10; several posterior cervical ribs; several anterior dorsal vertebrae; most mid and posterior dorsal vertebrae; several dorsal ribs; the fifth sacral vertebrae; three chevrons; many partial and complete caudal vertebrae and centra; two partial humeri; a proximal radius; a proximal ulna; a partial ilium; a proximal pubis; both ischia, but only one distal; two incomplete femora; the distal end of a tibia; the distal end of a fibula, and the astragalus and calcaneum.
+The specimen consists of an incomplete skull and mandibles, lacking most of the front half; nine maxillary teeth; a fragmentary sixth cervical centrum; cervical vertebrae 7–10; several posterior cervical ribs; several anterior dorsal vertebrae; most mid and posterior dorsal vertebrae; several dorsal ribs; the fifth sacral vertebrae; three chevrons; many partial and complete caudal vertebrae and centra; two partial humeri; a proximal radius; a proximal ulna; a partial ilium; a proximal pubis; both ischia, but only one distal; two incomplete femora; the distal end of a tibia; the distal end of a fibula, and the astragalus and calcaneum.
 In 2013, new material of Cryolophosaurus was unearthed in Antarctica.
 The description of this material has not yet been published in a non-abstract form.

 Skull

-The holotype of Cryolophosaurus consists of a high, narrow skull, which was discovered articulated with the rest of the skeleton.
+The holotype of C. ellioti consists of a high, narrow skull, which was discovered articulated with the rest of the skeleton.
 The skull is an estimated 65 cm long.
 It has a peculiar nasal crest that runs just over the eyes, where it rises perpendicular to the skull and fans out.
 It is thin and highly furrowed, giving it a unique "pompadour" appearance and earned it the nickname "Elvisaurus."
-The crest is an extension of the skull bones, near the tear ducts, fused on either side to orbital horns which rise from the eye sockets.
-While other theropods like the Monolophosaurus have crests, they usually run along the skull instead of across it.
+The crest is an extension of the skull bones, near the tear ducts, fused on either side to orbital horns, which rise from the eye sockets.
+While other theropods, like the Monolophosaurus have crests, they usually run along the skull instead of across it.

 An unpublished study conducted by Vernon Meidlinger-Chin in 2013 suggested that previous studies lacked focus on endocranial details.
 The study found that the Cryolophosaurus fossil has a nearly complete, undistorted cranial cavity which is complete enough to give an approximate shape and size of the living brain.
 The endocast features clarified the dissimilarity of the skull with those of Allosauroids and Coelurosaurs giving Cryolophosaurus a basal position in Theropoda.
 Closer examination of how the skull bones fused reviewed details in the snout and forehead that are exceptionally similar to Dilophosaurus.